Sambruk/EgilSCIM/README.md

   `SUBTREE` or `CHILDREN`.
 * `ldap-filter` is the filter to apply in the search.
 Leave empty for the filter `(objectClass=*)`.
-* `ldap-attrs` is a white space separated list of attribute descriptions to return from matching entries.
+* `ldap-attrs` is a comma separated list of attribute descriptions to return from matching entries.
 Leave empty to return all attributes.
 * `ldap-attrsonly` is a boolean variable (i.e. `TRUE` or `FALSE`) that should be set to `TRUE` if only attribute descriptions are wanted.
 It should be set to `FALSE` if both attribute descriptions